Dollywood: 1990s developments

 In 1990, a 1924 antique Dentzel Carousel, originally built for Rocky Springs Park in Lancaster, Pennsylvania, was relocated to the park.
 Situated near the train depot, it took over the space previously occupied by the Silver Dollar Saloon.
 The 600-seat Gaslight Theater opened near the carousel.
 The Smoky Mountain Christmas Festival premiered in November, extending the park's operating season into December.
 Eagle Mountain Sanctuary, an outdoor aviary, was added in 1991 along with the Wings of America Theater, site of the Birds of Prey show, and the 300-seat Valley Theater.

 The Showstreet area was added in 1992 and included the Showstreet Palace Theater, The Butterfly Emporium, The Backstage Restaurant, The Spotlight Bakery, Friendship Gardens, and WDLY-FM, a working radio station.
 To accommodate the expansion, the park's main entrance moved from Rivertown Junction to Showstreet.
 The Barnwood Theater was converted into Imagination Station, an interactive children's play area.
 Dollywood's annual attendance topped 2 million for the first time during the 1992 season.

 In 1993, the Fun Country area was renovated and became The Country Fair with three new rides: The Wonder Wheel, a 60 ft tall Ferris wheel; Twist and Shout, a scrambler ride; and Tennessee Twister, a tilt-a-whirl.
 The Balloon Race ride was relocated to the Daydream Ridge area to make room for the new attractions.
-Also new at the park was "Sunset Musicfest," a summer music festival.
+Also new at the park was "Sunset Musicfest", a summer music festival.
 A year later, in 1994, the Gaslight Theater became the Heartsong Theater, named for the multi-media musical presentation that told the story of Dolly Parton's life.
-In 1995, the Jukebox Junction 1950's "Main Street " themed area was added and included Rockin' Roadway miniature car ride, The Pines Theater, Red's Diner, and Cas Walker's Music Store.
+In 1995, the Jukebox Junction 1950s "Main Street" themed area was added and included Rockin' Roadway miniature car ride, The Pines Theater, Red's Diner, and Cas Walker's Music Store.
 The Sunset Musicfest did not return for the 1995 season.